 This does not mean your child has a sensory processing disorder, just that their bodies crave this type of sensory input.
-However it also could mean some underlying sensory processing problems if the behavior prevents them from focusing or participating in activities throughout their day without licking, tasting or chewing on items.
+However, it also could mean some underlying sensory processing challenges if the behavior prevents them from focusing or participating in activities throughout their day without licking, tasting, or chewing on items.

 What Can I Do As A Parent/Teacher When I Notice A Child Chewing?